prometheus-junkyard/migrate/README.md

 migrate -out=new_conf.yml old_conf.conf
 ```

-Migration will not preserve your comments.
-It is generally recommended for larger files that are tedious to migrate by hand.
+Migration will not preserve comments.
+It is generally recommended for
+larger files that are tedious to translate by hand.

-Reading the configuration documentation will provide you with further insight about new possibilities.
+Reading the configuration documentation will provide you with further insight
+about new possibilities.